SpiderLabs/owasp-modsecurity-crs/util/regression-tests/README.md

 ============
 There are Three requirements for running the OWASP CRS regressions.

-1. You must have ModSecurity specify the location of your error.log, this is done in the settings.ini file
+1. You must have ModSecurity specify the location of your error.log, this is done in the config.py file
 2. ModSecurity must be in DetectionOnly (or anomaly scoring) mode
 3. You must disable IP blocking based on previous events